Tom Oliverson: Political career

-Oliverson retained prominent Republican political strategist Allen Blakemore, and handily the Republican House nomination over Kay Smith, 16,988 votes (70 percent) to 7,265 (30 percent).
+Oliverson retained prominent Republican political strategist Allen Blakemore, and handily won the Republican House nomination over Kay Smith, 16,988 votes (70 percent) to 7,265 (30 percent).
 No Democrat sought the position in the November 8 general election, held in conjunction with the 2016 presidential election.

 Oliverson contends that property taxes in Harris County are "too high, and we need meaningful tax relief now."
 He supports automatic reductions in property tax rates when revenues increase above expected levels.
 He supports the "fair tax" system as a means to abolish property taxes.

 Despite the overall Democratic sweep of Harris County, Oliverson handily won his second term in the state House in the general election held on November 6, 2018.
 He defeated the Democrat Fred Infortunio, 52,063 votes (68.5 percent) to 22,562 (29.7 percent).
 The remaining 864 votes (1.5 percent) went to the Libertarian Roy Eriksen.

 Oliverson earned recognition in June 2019 from Texas Monthly magazine as one of Texas' top lawmakers for his work on passing health care legislation and working with Republicans and Democrats during Texas' 86th Legislative session.

 In 2021, during the ongoing COVID-19 pandemic, Oliverson called for rescinding rules on mask requirements in the Texas legislature chamber.
 Public health experts recommended that people use face masks while indoors in public places to prevent the spread of COVID-19.

+On May 12, 2023 Oliverson sponsored House Bill 1686 to ban certain gender-affirming medical treatments for transgender minors.

+On March 5, 2025, Oliverson sponsored House Bill 3817 to make it a felony for a transgender person to identify themself to their employer or a governmental entity as any gender other than that matching their assigned sex the penalty of which would be a $10,000 fine and two years in prison.